 - Master of Arts in Counseling Ministries (MA in Counseling Ministries)

-- Master of Arts in Justice and Mission (MA in Justice and Mission)
+- Master of Arts in Cultural Engagement (MA in Cultural Engagement)

 - Master of Arts in Leadership (MA in Leadership)

-- Master of Arts in Youth and Family Ministries (MA in Youth and Family Ministries)
+- Master of Arts in Theology, Justice, and Social Advocacy (MA in Theology, Justice, and Social Advocacy)